 - Akuamma capsules.
 You can fill capsules with the powder to make it easier to swallow them.
 However, consider that the absorption process is slower if you use capsules so, some people make holes in the capsules to accelerate absorption.

-- Making akuamma tea is another option to use powder.
+- Akuamma tea.
+Making a tea is another option to use powder.
 However, this is not a very popular consumption method.

 If you purchase akuamma seeds, you can use one of the following ingestion methods:

 - Chew the seeds.
 This way you will be able to absorb the alkaloids quickly.
 But keep in mind that akuamma seeds have a strong bitter flavor.
-For this reason, some people drink lemon juice while the chew the seeds to help them cover the taste.
+For this reason, some people drink lemon juice while chewing the seeds to help them cover the taste.

 - Grind the seeds using a coffee grinder.
-This way you’ll be able to toss n’ wash them or to fill some capsules with the powder.
+This way you’ll obtain a powder that you will be able to use as you please.

 How to Use Akuamma?
 Dosage